ccrusius/gradle-erlang-plugin/README.md

 # Producing Releases with Reltool

-The `org.ccrusius.erlang.tasks.RelTool` task builds a release based on a given `reltool` configuration file.
+The `RelTool` task builds a release based on a given `reltool` configuration file.
 The task properties are as follows: